Vyralmarketing/Dre-Williams-Recruiting/_policies/privacy-policy.md

 **7\.
 TECHNICAL DATA**

-You acknowledge that Abc Limited may collect and use technical data, including but not limited to information about your mobile device and system, Internet connection or your use of the Abc Limited website.
-Collecting technical data ensures quality, increases comfort, and further analyses and develops Abc Limited and related services.
+You acknowledge that {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} may collect and use technical data, including but not limited to information about your mobile device and system, Internet connection or your use of the {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} website.
+Collecting technical data ensures quality, increases comfort, and further analyses and develops {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} and related services.

 Technical data is anonymous and stored separately from Personal Data; therefore, it cannot be linked back to you in any way in order to identify you.

 **8\.
 HOW PERSONAL DATA IS SHARED AND WITH WHOM**

-Abc Limited does not sell or share your personal information with third parties but may share your information if the need arises, such as the following:&nbsp;
+{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} does not sell or share your personal information with third parties but may share your information if the need arises, such as the following:&nbsp;

 * To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of the Company's assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which personal information held by the Company about our Website users is among the assets transferred.
 * For any other purpose disclosed by us when you provide the information.